LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Conclusion

 \section{Conclusion}

-In this work, we introduced and empirically validated the LLM Brain Rot Hypothesis, demonstrating that continual exposure to junk data---defined as engaging (fragmentary and popular) or semantically low-quality (sensationalist) content---induces systematic cognitive decline in large language models.
+In this work, we introduced and provided initial empirical evidence for the LLM Brain Rot Hypothesis, demonstrating that continual exposure to junk data---defined as engaging (fragmentary and popular) or semantically low-quality (sensationalist) content---induces systematic cognitive decline in large language models.
 The decline includes worse reasoning, poorer long-context understanding, diminished ethical norms, and emergent socially undesirable personalities.
-Fine-grained analysis shows that the damage is multifaceted in changing the reasoning patterns and is persistent against large-scale post-hoc tuning.
-These results call for a re-examination of current data collection from the Internet and continual pre-training practices.
-As LLMs scale and ingest ever-larger corpora of web data, careful curation and quality control will be essential to prevent cumulative harms.
-Limited by the scope of the paper, we leave it as an open question how popular tweets or other junk data change the learning mechanism, resulting in cognitive declines.
-Answering the question is essential for building stronger defense methods in the future.
+Connected with but essentially distinct from the broad and largely descriptive “Garbage In, Garbage Out” (GIGO) challenge, our work provides a targeted case study identifying socially amplified junk data from Twitter/X as one source that can cause cognitive declines in continual pre-training.
+Furthermore, novel fine-grained analysis shows that the damage is multifaceted in changing the reasoning patterns and is persists even after post-hoc tuning at the scales we tested.
+These findings point toward screening data based on social engagement attributes as one potential safeguard for continual pre-training.
+As LLMs scale and ingest ever-larger corpora of web data, our results suggest that highly popular but less informative short content — at least from Twitter/X — warrants more careful curation in pre-training pipelines.
+We hope our work can inspire future research on developing stronger training safeguards—such as robust training and alignment strategies while effectively scaling up training across diverse data sources and model scales.